 Good hosting by the French helped to build good will — and focused minds on the harmful consequences of failure — and that was on display in many ways.
 A deal on climate finance — which in Copenhagen had been set at $100 billion per year of new money by 2020 — could have easily blown up the talks, with both donors and recipients having strong incentives to hold out for the best deal.
 Good will and the costs of failure for all sides helped focus minds on an agreement that did little beyond what was already happening — with $100 billion per year as the floor for new money.
 All the details that would make these commitments workable, such as accounting systems, were pushed into the future.

 There’s been a lot written about Paris in recent weeks.
-Let me focus on a pair of items that has garnered a lot of attention for the wrong reasons,
+Let me focus on a pair of items that has garnered a lot of attention for the wrong reasons, plus a pair of sleepers.

 Even a realistic crash program to cut emissions will blow through a 2-degree ceiling.